Senior-Caucus/SC-App-Technical-Component/README.md

 This segment is designed to test your skills as a potential future member of the I/T department and working on all the core competencies related to the department.
 Start running this on localhost and read the instructions!!

+To make changes in your own version, please fork this project, and when you are done make a pull request to this dir!
+Thank you.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).